HarcourtsAcademy/grav-ha-user/pages/08.about/02.faq/03.qualifications/04.licence_registration_difference/modular_sidebar.md

 banner_image: theme://images/banners/about_us.jpg
 ---

-A sales certificate and licence are not the same thing:
+In Australia, a sales certificate and licence are not the same thing:
 - A Sales Certificate of Registration will enable you to sell Real Estate
-- A Licence will enable you to own and / or manage a Real Estate Office
+- A Real Estate Licence will enable you to own and / or manage a Real Estate Office